 Early on in my writing, when I was 13, I wrote a sci-fi novel.
 It was probably the most I’d ever written by that age and was spread over 2 floppy disks (ahhh showing my age now!).
-The only copy was on floppy disks.
+The only copy was on those disks.

 To my horror, one of them became corrupted.
 I lost over half the novel and was never able to retrieve it.
 There are no words to describe the feeling of loss when you lose your writing.